-New Gulf also thoroughly explored various sale transactions so as to enhance liquidity and achieve covenant compliance.
-In particular, New Gulf and its advisors commenced a process for the sale of New Gulf's assets in the Kurten and Bedlam fields.
+New Gulf also thoroughly explored various other transactions so as to enhance liquidity and achieve covenant compliance.
+Although New Gulf did not market and run a process for the sale of substantially all of its assets prior to filing bankruptcy, New Gulf and its advisors did commence a process for the sale of New Gulf's assets in the Kurten and Bedlam fields.
 More than 200 potential buyers were contacted for each of these fields, and New Gulf received and pursued multiple bids.
 Ultimately, however, New Gulf was unable to negotiate a price with any bidder that would have provided consideration sufficient to resolve the company's impending liquidity and covenant constraints.